 3. Use Neem Oil

 Neem oil is a naturally occurring pesticide that’s derived from seeds of the neem tree.
 Azadirachtin is the most active component of neem oil that helps repel insects and pests due to its strong smell.
-The Environmental Protection Agency has reported that neem oil can be safe and effective against bed bugs both in both private homes and other commercial environments.

 Not only does it repel bed bugs from settling in your home, but neem oil helps stop them from reproducing if they’re already there.
 Look for two products that contain concentrated neem oil and are ready to use: TER-TRU1 (containing 5.5 percent cold-pressed neem oil, which is best for homes) and TER-CX1 (containing 22.0 percent cold-pressed neem oil, which is best for commercial use in large spaces).